Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Review of the Cross Gramian

 \section{Review of the Cross Gramian}

 A brief review of the cross gramian along with its application to model reduction of linear time-invariant control systems is given next.
-The cross gramian $W_X$ (also known as: $W_{CO}$) was introduced in a sequence of works (\cite{fernando83a}, \cite{fernando82}, \cite{fernando83b}, \cite{fernando84a}, \cite{fernando84b}, \cite{fernando85}, \cite{laub83}) and encodes controllability and observability into a single matrix, yet it can only be computed for a square system, which is a system with the same number of inputs and outputs.
-In this case the cross gramian is a solution of the Sylvester equation.
+The cross gramian\footnote{also known by the symbol: $W_{CO}$} $W_X$ was introduced in a sequence of works (\cite{fernando83a,fernando82,fernando83b,fernando84a,fernando84b,fernando85,laub83}) and encodes controllability and observability into a single gramian matrix, Defined as the product of controllability and observability operator, and it can only be computed for square\footnote{A system with the same number of inputs and outputs} and asymptotically stable systems:

+Equivalently, the cross gramian is given as a solution to the Sylvester equation $AW_X + W_XA = -BC$.
 Approximate solutions for the Sylvester equation were discussed in \cite{sorensen01}, \cite{sorensen02} and \cite{baur08}.
-The cross gramian can also be specified by the product of input-to-state and state-to-output maps:

-in case the underlying system is asymptotically stable.
 If the system is also symmetric, the following relation between the cross, the controllability and observability gramian holds \cite{fernando83a}:

-While a SISO system is always symmetric \cite{fernando83a}, a linear MIMO system not only requires the same number of inputs and outputs, but also the system gain $G=-CA^{-1}B$, or equivalently the transfer function $H(t)=C e^{At} B$, to be symmetric \cite{sorensen01}; consequently a symmetric transformation $J$, with $AJ = JA^T$ and $B=C^TJ$ exists.
-Trivially for $J=\1$ the system would be restricted by $A=A^T$ and $B=C^T$.
+While a SISO system is always symmetric \cite{fernando83a}, a linear MIMO system not only requires the same number of inputs and outputs, but also the system gain $G=-CA^{-1}B$ has to be symmetric \cite{sorensen01}; then a symmetric transformation $J$, with $AJ = JA^T$ and $B=C^TJ$ exists.
+Trivially, for $J=\1$ the system would be restricted by $A=A^T$ and $B=C^T$; such a system is called state-space symmetric.